TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-oss/ce-docker.md

 {{< tab_end >}}
 {{< tabs_end >}}

 Congratulations, you're done!

+## Test Installation

 Your Tyk Gateway is now configured and ready to use.
-Confirm this by checking against the 'hello' endpoint:
+Confirm this by making a network request to the 'hello' endpoint:

 ```bash
 curl localhost:8080/hello
 ```

-Output:
+Output should be similar to that shown below:
 `{"status":"pass","version":"v3.2.1","description":"Tyk GW"}`

 ## Next Steps Tutorials